Registration Closes Monday, September 21st at noon

-Join us at the Growing Communities Conference September 26th and 27th
+Join us at the Growing Communities Conference of the American Community Gardening Association

-Making a successful community garden requires building physical infrastructure (such as raised beds, water systems, & compost bins), but it also requires building the human infrastructure — the community that will keep the garden growing for years to come.
-Representatives from the American Community Gardening Association (ACGA) has been facilitating training on how to develop the “community” within a community garden, and now facilitators will be coming to San Diego to offer this in-depth, 2-day training.
+Making a successful community garden requires building physical infrastructure (such as raised beds, water systems, & compost bins), but it also requires building the human infrastructure– the community that will keep the garden growing for years to come.
+For decades, the American Community Gardening Association (ACGA) has been facilitating training on how to develop the “community” within a community garden, and now facilitators will be coming to San Diego to offer this in-depth, 2-day training.
 Through this event, we hope to broaden the community-building skills of new and experienced garden leaders and strengthen the emerging community garden scene in San Diego County to further enrich our neighborhoods, increase food security, and foster environmental stewardship.

 SDCGN Mission Statement

 “Our mission is to help create, support and grow community gardens that enrich their neighborhoods by enhancing food security, promoting a sustainable environment and fostering community based educational opportunities and community building.

 We focus on developing long-term partnerships to create community gardens that meet these goals through service-learning projects, workforce capacity building, and through intergenerational and multicultural outreach.”

 San Diego County Community Gardens to register your community garden with the Network or to update an existing map entry, click here:

 To view map in full screen, click here.

 Tell us about your garden so that we can connect with community gardeners across the county to . . .